Morgan Churchill, Ph.D.

 To understand the evolutionary adaptations marine mammals develop to an aquatic environment, knowledge of the evolutionary relationships of different species to one another is needed.
 A major part of the research performed in my lab is interpreting the phylogenetic relationships of marine mammals, using anatomic and combined evidence approaches within a cladistic framework, as well as incorporating data from the fossil record.
-Past research has focused on interpreting the phylogeny of right whales (Mysticeti: Balaenidae), and current ongoing research is focused on the phylogeny of Pinnipedia.
+Past research has focused on interpreting the phylogeny of right whales (Mysticeti: Balaenidae), and current ongoing research is focused on the phylogeny of Pinnipedia and early odontocete whales.

 In transitioning to aquatic environments, mammals had to undergo dramatic changes in morphology.
 Research in my lab chronicles the record of these changes and how they have influenced the diversity and ecology of these animals through time.
 Much of this research incorporates morphometric analyses of measurement and landmark data, to determine the principal sources of variation in morphology, as well as identify the functional and ecological significance of this variation.
-Ongoing research on functional anatomy includes tracking changes in hearing ability and brain size during the Oligocene transition in whales, the evolution of cranial telescoping and the influence it has had on modularity of the cetacean skull, changes in forelimb structure in early whales, and evolution of dentition in whales and seals.
+Ongoing research focuses on the evolution of skull shape and hearing ability in whales and pinnipeds.

 Reconstructing changes in ecology is critical in understanding the evolution of aquatic tetrapods.
 Our lab employs a variety of approaches to reconstruct the paleoecology of fossil organisms, integrating traditional morphological proxies for diet or behavior with stable isotope analysis and morphometrics.
 Current ongoing research is focused on examining the utility of various morphological characteristics, including body size, limb bone shape, rostrum length, temporal fossa size, and orbit diameter, to predict the ecology and lifestyle of fossil whales.

 Boessenecker, R.W. and Churchill, M. 2018.
 The last of the desmatophocid seals: a new species of Allodesmus from the upper Miocene of Washington, USA.
 Zoological Journal of the Linnean Society.
 XX:1-25.